 However, many criticise this stance as overly simplistic – especially because, as Scientific American reports, we currently know of ten major cacao varieties.
 Just like with coffee, it’s important to let cacao and chocolate speak for itself.
 Evaluate it based on a tasting sheet, not its name.

-As for regions, cacao is grown through the Americas and Caribbean, Africa, and East Asia/Australasia.
-Within those regions, there are additional variations in terroir, climate, and more that accentuate specific cacao flavours.
+As for regions, cacao is grown throughout the Americas and Caribbean, Africa, East Asia, and Australasia.
+Within those regions, there are additional variations in terroir and climate that accentuate specific flavours.

 Then you have the impact of cacao processing, which has many stages.
 In particular, roasting will affect the aroma compounds while conching influences mouthfeel.